 I felt that was an improvement.
 He finally stopped jabbering and started wiping his feet over the puddle on the concrete floor, as though he was going to mop it up with the soles of his shoes.
 There was a large stain down his right trouser leg and he looked perplexed, like, Who peed my pants?
 Well, brah, pretty sure it wasn’t me.

 Japanese National Holidays

 I’d been on the fence as to whether to have another drink or leave Da Shack, but that’s about as clear a sign from God as you’re gonna get.
-So I made my goodbyes, stopped by the urinal in the parking lot, then began weaving my way home.
+So I made my goodbyes, stopped by the urinal in the parking lot, waved to a family in a minivan, then began weaving my way home.

 I hadn’t stumbled a hundred meters when I turned a corner and there was a guy urinating into the gutter, just out in the open.
 Not a tree around for miles.
 Did I mention it was the middle of the day?
 I looked at him, and he, dick in hand, calmly looked back.
 So that was weird.
 I was like, What the eff, is it national pee day?
 Why am I left out of all the good holidays?

 Suddenly, I felt like having hash brown potatoes.
 That’s not related to the guy peeing, I’m just not good with transitions.
 So I stopped by 7-Eleven and got two hash browns, a bag of dark chocolate covered raisins, a couple tall cans of malt liquor, and an ice cream bar.
 Then I went home, stuffed everything in the freezer, turned on Netflix, and immediately passed out.